Vulnerability assessment template

 Refined, score-based analysis

-Our custom scoring engine helps you score different categories or domains of vulnerability.
+Our custom scoring engine helps you score different categories of the employee performance review.
 The result?
-An objective and nuanced vulnerability assessment.
+An objective and nuanced digital maturity assessment.

 Automated feedback in PDF